 “Hmmm… Big fucker,” Sharkey said.
 Phil’s eyes went wide.
 Adam smiled.

 “Jeezus,” Sharkey heard Jensen mutter from across the lawn.

 “Okay.
 Thanks, boys.
 I’m gonna go talk to the lab coats for a sec, but after that I can give you a ride home—if you can trust a dog to drive.”
 Sharkey chuckled as Adam slugged Phil in the arm again.

-[LOTS more to come from Sharkey!
+[More to come from Sharkey and Alice!
 I made it through seventeen chapters on my last draft—and this time, we’re taking it ALL THE WAY!
 However many chapters that might be… —RFY]